dseichter/yahac/docs/docs/index.md

 * Add sensors and get their current data
 * Show switches and turn them on/off with one click
-* Integrate your computer as a binary sensor into HA (MQTT)
+* Integrate your computer as a binary sensor into Home Assistant (MQTT)
+* Receive and process MQTT commands and notifications (JSON supported)
+* Improved logging and diagnostics for troubleshooting

 You can configure as much as needed sensors and switches.
 As soon as you show the menu (right click on the yahac icon), the latest value of your entities will be collected and shown.